finid/ansible-ubuntu/readme.md

 ansible-playbook --ask-vault-pass ongoing.yml
 ```

-For more information on how to run this Ansible setup, please check this guide: [Initial Server Setup Guide for Ubuntu 22.04](#).
+For more information on how to run this Ansible setup, please check this guide: [Automate Initial Server Setup of Multiple Ubuntu 22.04 Servers Using Ansible](#).